Australia’s ‘best city’ has a TON to offer to travellers, making it one of the coolest backpacking destinations of 2022.

 Final Thoughts on the Best Hostels in Melbourne

-By now I hope our epic guide to the best hostels in Melbourne has helped you choose the perfect hostel for your adventure!
+By now I hope this epic guide to the best Melbourne’s best backpacker hostels has helped you choose the perfect hostel for your adventure!

 If you think we’ve missed anything or have any further thoughts, hit us up in the comments and tell us what you think is the best Melbourne hostel!